 GeneCards Summary for SIRT7 Gene

 SIRT7 (Sirtuin 7) is a Protein Coding gene.
-Among its related pathways are Nicotinate and nicotinamide metabolism and Chromatin Regulation / Acetylation.
-GO annotations related to this gene include chromatin binding and NAD-dependent histone deacetylase activity (H3-K18 specific).
+Diseases associated with SIRT7 include Monckeberg Arteriosclerosis and Body Mass Index Quantitative Trait Locus 11.
+Among its related pathways are NAD metabolism and DNA damage_NHEJ mechanisms of DSBs repair.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and NAD-dependent histone deacetylase activity (H3-K18 specific).
 An important paralog of this gene is SIRT6.